-Inside: How to make a DIY waterproof swim bag.
+Inside: How to make a canvas tote bag waterproof with fabric.
 Perfect for swim lessons or as go-to beach bag.

 Check out how I made personalized, waterproof swim bags for my kids from a $6 canvas tote…